Mai Khao Temple

 In a neighboring temple building, behind protective glass, are several statues of Buddha and respected monks who made a significant contribution to the development of Buddhist culture.
 It’s a truly impressive sight!

-Behind the temple is a garden with a lake, where trees grow and herons nest.
+Behind the Mai Khao Temple lies a temple garden with a lake, where tropical trees grow and white herons nest.
 It’s a very quiet and photogenic spot!
 In the center of the lake stands a prayer pavilion – a traditional sala.
 This structure is intended for meditation, prayer, rest, and contemplation, and is open to both monks and temple visitors.

 Why you should visit Mai Khao Temple: